iridis-rs/iridis/README.md

 }
 ```

-In this example we load 3 nodes as statically linked libraries.
-But it's possible to load a node dynamically from an URL.
-The node must have been
-compiled as a `cdylib` with the feature flag `cdylib` enabled.
+In this example, three nodes are loaded as statically linked libraries.
+However, it’s also possible to load a node dynamically from a URL.
+The node must be compiled as a `cdylib` with the `cdylib` feature flag enabled:

 ```rust
 loader.load_url(Url::parse("file:///path/to/timer.so")?, source, serde_yml::from_str("frequency: 1.0")?)
     .await?;
 ```

-See [iridis-benchmark](https://github.com/iridis-rs/iridis-benchmark) for a complete example of a project with multiple nodes, both statically linked and dynamically loaded.
+For a complete example of a project with multiple nodes—both statically linked and dynamically loaded—see [iridis-benchmark](https://github.com/iridis-rs/iridis-benchmark).

 ## Benchmark

-See [iridis-benchmark](https://github.com/iridis-rs/iridis-benchmark) for a full description of the benchmark.
+See [iridis-benchmark](https://github.com/iridis-rs/iridis-benchmark) for a detailed description of the benchmark.

 <div align="center">
   <img src="https://raw.githubusercontent.com/iridis-rs/iridis-benchmark/main/bench/benchmark_latency.svg" alt="Benchmark Latency">